jamesctucker/Fantastic-Front-End-Toolbox/README.md

 ## Reference

 * [Medium](https://medium.com/) - some of the most helpful programming articles/tutorials I've come across have been on the Medium platform!
 Just search for your specific tool/language and you'll find a treasure trove of programming gold nuggets.
-* [Dev.to](https://dev.to) - there is plenty of tech articles, and all for free! just like Medium, it has tutorials, articles, opinions and more about all kind of tech stuff.
+* [Dev.to](https://dev.to) - there are plenty of tech articles, and all for free!
+Just like Medium, it has tutorials, articles, opinions and more about all kinds of tech stuff.

 </article>